 Fee Structure, Terms and Conditions and CV

-Please contact us for provision of full fee structure, terms and conditions and a copy of Mr Whitehouse’s medicolegal CV.
+Please contact us for provision of full fee structure, terms and conditions and a copy of Professor Whitehouse’s medicolegal CV.

 In order for us to consider whether we can accept instructions, we need to be provided with the name of the treating hospital and the clinicians directly involved in the delivery of the care for which negligence is alleged.
 This is so that we can ensure there is no conflict of interest.
 If there is no conflict of interest, then in order to formally accept the instruction, the following will be required: